Belmond Casa de Sierra Nevada

 The Colonial Highlands are blessed with a spring-like climate year-round.
 The average day is brisk in the morning, warm and sunny in the afternoon and cool at night.
 Winter days are warm (in the 20s C), although you may require a sweater after the sun goes down.
 April and May tend to be hot and dry.
 Expect brief afternoon showers 3 or 4 times a week from June to mid-October.
 Rains are typically heaviest in July and August.

-To start planning your vacation to Belmond Casa de Sierra Nevada
+Call us on 858 345 1763 to start planning your vacation to Belmond Casa de Sierra Nevada or take a look at our itineraries to Mexico

 Belmond Casa de Sierra Nevada is an acclaimed Mexican cooking school and boutique hotel housed in a magnificent 18th-century casa in the heart of historic San Miguel de Allende, a charming colonial town in the highlands of central Mexico.